Counting curves with local tangency constraints: Relationships between constraints

 We can assume without loss of generality that the union of the small skinny ellipsoids $E_\sk^{1},E_{\sk}^{2}$ is contained in a third small skinny ellipsoid $E_{\sk}^{1,2}$.
 We perform a neck-stretching along $\bdy E_{\sk}^{1,2}$ and analyze how the curves corresponding to $\wh{N}_{M,A}^E\lll \Pp_1,\Pp_2\rrr$ degenerate.
 Roughly, this has the effect of converting negative ends in $\bdy E_{\sk}^{1}$ and $\bdy E_{\sk}^{2}$ into negative ends in $\bdy E_{\sk}^{1,2}$.
 A priori, the degenerations could be arbitrary pseudoholomorphic buildings in $\left(E_{\sk}^{1,2}\setminus (E_{\sk}^{1}\cup E_{\sk}^{2})\right) \notccirc \left(M \setminus E_{\sk}^{1,2}\right)$ consisting of \begin{enumerate}[label=(\alph*)] \item a top level in $M \setminus E_{\sk}^{1,2}$; \item some number of levels in the symplectization $\R \times \bdy E_{\sk}^{1,2}$; \item a level in $E_{\sk}^{1,2} \setminus (E_{\sk}^{1} \cup E_{\sk}^{2})$; \item some number of levels in the symplectization $\R \times (\bdy E_{\sk}^{1} \cup \bdy E_{\sk}^{2})$. \end{enumerate} It turns out that we can greatly narrow down the possibilities via action and index considerations, together with the relative adjunction formula and techniques from ECH that place powerful (and perhaps unexpected) restrictions on the structure of the limit; in particular, by (ii), (iii) below the only branching of constraints occurs in the neck region rather than in the cobordism level.
 The next lemma describes the possible limiting buildings in more detail.

-\begin{lemma} We can arrange that the limiting building has the following properties: \begin{itemize} \item[{\rm(i)}] the top level (a) is a connected somewhere injective curve of index $0$; \item[{\rm(ii)}] each component of a symplectization level (b) is either a trivial cylinder or an index zero branched cover of a trivial cylinder which is a pair of pants with one positive end and two negative ends; \item[{\rm(iii)}] each component of (c) is a cylinder; moreover there is a unique such cylinder between any pair of ends of the same index; \item[{\rm(iv)}] there are no symplectization levels (d). \end{itemize} \end{lemma} \begin{proof} As in Step 1 of Proposition~\ref{prop:multneg}, we can assume that each component of the top level (a) has nonnegative index and is somewhere injective.
-We also proved there that the index each component of type (b) or (d) is nonnegative, and strictly positive unless it has one positive end.
+\begin{lemma} We can arrange that the limiting building has the following properties: \begin{itemize} \item[{\rm(i)}] the top level (a) is a connected somewhere injective curve of index $0$; \item[{\rm(ii)}] each component of a symplectization level (b) is either a trivial cylinder or an index zero branched cover of a trivial cylinder which is a pair of pants with one positive end and two negative ends; \item[{\rm(iii)}] each component of (c) is a cylinder; moreover there is a unique such cylinder between any pair of ends of the same index; \item[{\rm(iv)}] there are no symplectization levels (d). \end{itemize} \end{lemma} \begin{proof} We prove (i).
+As in Step 1 of Proposition~\ref{prop:multneg}, we can assume that each component of the top level has nonnegative index and is somewhere injective.
+Since the limiting building is connected and has one negative end, to see that its top level is connected it suffices to show that every component in the lower levels has exactly one positive end.